MicrosoftDocs/dynamics-365-intelligent-order-management/topics/policies-rules.md

 ---
 author: josaw1
-description: This topic provides an overview of globalization options for Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 05/17/2021 ms.topic: conceptual ms.author: josaw
+description: This topic covers policy types and describes how to create a policy with rules in Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 05/24/2021 ms.topic: conceptual ms.author: josaw